crowdfavorite-mirrors/wp-editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 2.7 =

+The calendar is now available in Italian thanks to Lorenzo Boldorini who blogs at http://www.webqbe.it.

+Changed all calls of the jQuery live method to use the new on method so the calendar will keep working when WordPress upgrades to jQuery 1.9.

+The Mozilla team is now using the Editorial Calendar in one of their blogs and performed a security review of the calendar.
+They found a couple of potential issues which were fixed in this release.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

+The Editorial Calendar is now stripping all tags out of post titles created from the calendar.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

+We are now preventing a potential SQL injection attack with the start date and end date filter when querying posts.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

+We are adding an extra check to make sure that authors can't delete a post created by another author.
+This fixes a potential security issue found by the Mozilla security testing team.  https://bugzilla.mozilla.org/show_bug.cgi?id=738112

 = 2.6 =